Mailman (City Letter Carrier)

 this isn't a trivia question but kind of sounds like one do you know what island in the US it would take up to three weeks to receive mail from in oregon

-Asked by Megan over 9 years ago
+Asked by Megan almost 10 years ago

 I don't know the answer to this though not much surprises me regarding the USPS.
 While most mail is delivered domestically within about 4 days, I suppose there a reason some exceptions where it takes much longer.
 You can post this question again with the answer (if you know it) or email me privately daveabbey at aol dot com.